-Just a few years ago, the center of Dayton, Ohio was like a ghost town, its streets devoid of any public life.
-Go there today, however, and you’ll see an incredible mix of people out enjoying its public spaces.
-At the new transit hub, Wright Stop Plaza, businessmen on their way to work grab donuts and coffee next to kids waiting for a bus to school.
+Not long ago, the city of Dayton, Ohio was like a ghost town, its streets devoid of any public life.
+Today, however, visitors will find an incredible mix of people enjoying its public spaces.
+At the new transit hub, Wright Stop Plaza, businesspeople on their way to work are grabbing donuts and coffee next to kids waiting for the school bus.
 Huge crowds gather for events at RiverScape, a waterfront park that restored pedestrian access to the Great Miami River.
-A shining new performing arts center attracts everyone from opera buffs to fans of stand-up comedy.
-And families and singles alike pack the stands at the Dayton Dragons’ sold-out baseball games.
+A shining new performing arts center attracts everyone from opera buffs to stand-up comedy fans.
+Families and singles alike pack the stands at the sold-out baseball games of the Dayton Dragons.
 These destinations, which have brought the Dayton community together in new and unexpected ways, all have one thing in common: They were made possible by Dr. Minnie Fells Johnson’s pioneering work for the Greater Dayton Regional Transit Authority (RTA).

 Dr. Johnson will be the first to tell you that moving people from Point A to Point B is not her specialty.
 “I’m not a traditional transportation person,” she says.
 Perhaps that’s why, as head of the RTA, she championed the unorthodox idea that transportation should create places, help people connect with each other, and bring investment back to struggling communities.
 In the process, she transformed the RTA from an ordinary bus operator into a major catalyst of revitalization in the Dayton region.